 However don’t let this deter you from visiting Sardinia completely.
 If you are only able to travel to Sardinia in July and August due to school holidays or other commitments you should still go.
 You’ll just have to search a little bit harder for an empty beach but you will still have an amazing time.
 Just make sure you book your flight or ferry and accommodation early enough in advance so that the prices aren’t too inflated.

 So we’ve gone over the best and worst times to visit Sardinia, but what about all the other months of the year?
 Surely they can’t all be bad?
 The remaining months of the year are the ones considered out of season but that can still make for a pleasant visit.
+Shoulder season can be a great time to travel around Europe, and Sardinia isn’t any different.

 April, May & October